 Philipp Seuferling is a doctoral student in the School of Culture and Education, Södertörn University, Sweden.
 His general research interests lie in the intersections of media and migration studies, media history and memory studies, especially in Germany, Sweden and Finland.

-Vivien Sommer is a research associate at the Leibniz Institute for Research on Society and Space.
+Vivien Sommer is a research associate in the Institute of Sociology at the Berlin Institute of Technology.
 As a postdoc she is part of the DFG-funded project “Socio-spatial Transformations in German-Polish ‘Interstices’ – Practices of Debordering and Rebordering”.
 Her research is based in ethnography, discourse analysis, qualitative social research, sociology of media and communication, sociology of knowledge, visual sociology, and social memory studies.

-Stefanie Trümper is a research fellow at Deutsches Klima-Konsortium in Berlin and is responsible for the organization and conception of the K3 congress on climate, communication and society.
-Furthermore, her research and teaching interests include media and communication science, comparative journalism research, media memory research and media systems.
+Stefanie Trümper is personal assistant to the President, HafenUniversity Hamburg.
+Her research and teaching interests include media and communication science, comparative journalism research, media memory research and media systems.

 Martin Krieg is department manager for digital media at the German Audit Bureau of Circulation (IVW) .